 Through immunotherapy, patients receive medications to boost their body’s immune system response to cancer.

 The U.S. Food and Drug Administration (FDA) cleared the immunotherapy medications Yervoy® and Opdivo® for use on those with pleural mesothelioma in October 2020.
-For an average infusion of Opdivo and Yervoy, the list price ranges from over $22,000 to nearly $40,000.
-Patients can use their insurance to reduce these costs.

-Clinical Trials and New Mesothelioma Treatment Options
+Clinical Trials & New Mesothelioma Treatment Options

 Other new treatments being tested in clinical trials include: